Tel:020 7188 249

 - neuroendocrine tumours.

 - Clinical trials in gastrointestinal cancers

-- Research lead for the South East London Cancer Research Network for both colorectal cancer and upper GI tumours.
+- research lead for the South London Cancer Research Network for colorectal cancer

-- Member of the advanced disease subgroup of the NCRI Colorectal Clinical Studies Group.
+- member of the advanced disease subgroup of the NCRI Colorectal cancer group.

 Collaborations for translational research projects include:

-- 2002 - McElwain Prize, Association of Cancer Physicians
+- McElwain Prize, Association of Cancer Physicians, 2002

-- 2001 - ASCO Merit Award, American Society of Clinical Oncology
+- ASCO Merit Award, American Society of Clinical Oncology, 2001